 Eighty percent of the world's population currently has access to a mobile phone.
-By 2025, the Internet of Things will have grown to 50 billion devices, resulting in a total of five billion connected individuals on the planet.
+The Internet of Things will have grown to 50 billion devices by 2025, that will result in five billion connected people on the planet.

 "The world's poorest individuals will someday have smartphones," stated Gabby Stern, the Bill & Melinda Gates Foundation's Director of Media & External Relations.
-"This allows people to immediately reach out to those who are encountering issues and engage with them in order to gain a better understanding of what would help them live healthy, productive lives."
-Perhaps later this year, fifth-generation wireless experiments, also known as 5G, will begin, allowing mobile devices to receive data at gigabit speeds.
+Further he also stated, "this allows people to immediately reach out to those who are encountering issues and engage with them in order to gain a better understanding of what would help them live healthy, productive lives."
+Fifth-generation wireless experiments (also known as 5G), are expected to start later this year, which will allow mobile phones to receive data at gigabit speeds.

-1.5.1 Mobile as a public information broadcast network
+15.5.1 Mobile as a public information broadcast network: